 “I wear my Tahoe sneakers for work -- including farm work,” she says.
 “I have my black Shenandoah Boots for winter and my new Whitney leather sneakers."

 Looks like an apple a day – and her Orthofeet shoes – keep the doctor away.

-Click here to share your #OrthofeetStory and a chance to win FREE shoes!
+Do you have an #OrthofeetStory?
+Click here to share it for a chance to win FREE shoes!